celluloid-player/celluloid/README.md

 Celluloid uses [Weblate](https://weblate.org) to coordinate translations.
 You can find Celluloid's page [here](https://hosted.weblate.org/projects/celluloid).
-If you'd like to add a new language, open an issue on GitHub.

 While translating, you will find the string `translator-credits`.
 You should not translate this string.
 Instead, you should put your name, and optionally your